bobbycomet/GriffinUpdater/README.md

   <p><strong>Griffin Linux.
 Where power meets simplicity.</strong><br/>
   Made with Windows switchers in mind.
 Built for everyone who wants a better PC.</p>
 </div>

+Griffin Updater is part of the Griffin Linux project.
+The name Griffin Updater, the Griffin Linux name, and associated icons are protected under the GPLv3 to preserve the integrity of the branding in all distributed versions.